ellakoa/postcard-poem/content/posts/hold-onto-your-hats.md

   took to task the wild torment
   compelling the winds to relent.

-  With a mischievous sigh,
+  With a mischievous sigh
-  the winds wave goodbye
+  the winds wave goodbye.
   The clouds trail the winds
   The winds, for now, have given in.
 alignPoemLeft: false